 The rest of the fields in the EPP Epoch Settings field shall not be transmitted by a CPE non-AP MLD.
 The Minimum Epoch Pacing field indicates the Minimum Epoch Pacing Parameters field, indicating the minimum epoch interval length supported by the CPE non-AP MLD.
 If the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field included in the Minimum Epoch Pacing field is greater than the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field for the default EPP group (group 0) or of any other EPP group already created, then the CPE non-AP MLD is not assigned to any EPP group at (re)association.

-NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EPP group (through the EPP Epoch Request frame (see 9.6.42.5 (EPP Epoch Request frame format))).
+NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EPP group (through the EPP Group [2128]Request frame (see 9.6.42.5 (EPP Group [2128]Request frame format))).

 Within the EPP element: